JamieBort/Portfolio-Website/README.md

 ## Contribute

-If you see anything that needs to be corrected, please create a pull request!
+If you find an issue with the code or have a suggestions on how to improve this site, please see the [CONTRIBUTING](./CONTRIBUTING.md) file.
 Thank you.

+## Code Of Conduct

+[Code of Conduct] file

 ## License